ktmai/ktmai.github.io/_posts/2019-11-11-transductive-svms.md

 ## Model

-To extend the standard SVM to the transductive SVM ('TSVM'), we need to add additional constraints.
+Transductive SVMs were introduced by Joachims in 1999.
+To extend the standard SVM to the TSVM, we need to add additional constraints.
 In the setting with no slack variables, this can be expressed as:

 $$
 \begin{align*}